 - Learn ways to better manage your migraine disease

-- Understand the importance of combating stigma
+- Understand the importance of combating stigma and ways you can make a difference

-- Relax in the Art & Crafts Therapy Room
+- Art & Crafts Therapy Room